bobbyiliev/materialize-tutorials/mz-laravel-zero-migrations/READEME.md

 To learn more about Materialize, check out the [official Materialize documentation](https://materialize.com/docs/).

 If you need any help, please join the [Materialize Community Slack channel](https://materialize.com/s/chat).

+## Community

+If you have any questions or comments, please join the [Materialize Slack Community](https://materialize.com/s/chat)!